-Service providers require effective web filtering for their subscribers, for various purposes such as avoiding litigation and providing parental control.
-The problem is that the web is huge and constantly growing, and SCA BB and the SCE platform are not designed to track and maintain the huge database of URLs required for effective filtering.
+Service providers require effective Web filtering for their subscribers, for various purposes such as avoiding litigation and providing parental control.
+The problem is that the Web is huge and constantly growing, and Cisco SCA BB and the Cisco SCE platform are not designed to track and maintain the huge database of URLs required for effective filtering.

-The integration of SurfControl's CPA into SCA BB provides the required web-filtering solution.
-SCA BB, running on the SCE platform, contacts a CPA server to categorize the website that a subscriber requests.
+The integration of SurfControl's CPA into Cisco SCA BB provides the required web-filtering solution.
+Cisco SCA BB, running on the Cisco SCE platform, contacts a CPA server to categorize the website that a subscriber requests.
 The returned category is then used to classify the HTTP flow.
-This classification is then used for the normal SCA BB traffic control and reporting.
+This classification is then used for the normal Cisco SCA BB traffic control and reporting.

 Mapping Flow Attributes to Services